Free Things to Do in Ayutthaya

 Immerse yourself in local culture without spending.

-Morning Alms on Naresuan Road Free
+Morning Alms Giving (Tak Bat) Free

-Loi Krathong Festival Preparations Free
+Loi Krathong Festival at the Historical Park Free

 Free Outdoor Activities